Smoothing Meets Perturbation: Unified and Tight Analysis for Nonconvex-Concave Minimax Optimization: Tight Analysis

 \subsection{Optimization Stationarity}

-Having established the tightness results for game stationarity in the previous subsection, we now turn to optimization stationarity.
+With the tightness results for game stationarity established, we now turn to optimization stationarity.
 In this subsection, we prove \cref{thm:tight-alter}~(ii) and \cref{thm:tight-psgda}~(ii), showing that the iteration complexities for finding an $\epsilon$-OS in \cref{thm:pgda-nc-c-epi}~(ii) and \cref{thm:psgda-epi}~(ii) are tight.
 We first present a hard instance, and then show that \emph{Perturbed GDA} and \emph{Perturbed Smoothed GDA} require at least the stated numbers of iterations to reach an $\epsilon$-OS on this instance. \begin{example} Let $\cX=\R$ and $\cY=[0,D_{\cY}]$.
 Define $f:\cX\times\cY\to\R$ by

 where